lee-dohm/layered-config/README.md

 A package for exploring the concept of a layered configuration approach for Atom.

+*Note:* I haven't spent a lot of time thinking about the names of the classes in this package because this is just a proof-of-concept.
+I fully expect that if this functionality ends up being integrated into Atom proper that the class names will change.

 ## General Concept

 Configuration values are stored in generic objects which are retrieved from a configuration store, typically a file in disk storage.
 Each configuration object is responsible for updating the in-memory settings when its backing store is updated.